RunestoneInteractive/thinkcspy/_sources/Functions/Functionsthatreturnvalues.rst

 Functions That Return Values
 ----------------------------

-Most functions require arguments, values that control how the function does its job.
+Most functions require arguments --- values that control how the function does its job.
 For example, if you want to find the absolute value of a number, you have to indicate what the number is.
 Python has a built-in function for computing the absolute value:

 .. activecode:: ch04_4
     :nocanvas: